 His story is simple… Benson is a fan of all things Audi.
 From the expertly crafted vehicles to the reigning motorsports dynasty.
 Together with his wife, Benson purchased their first Audi while living in NC, a Q5 Offroad Edition and shortly thereafter a B8 A4, in 2010 and the passion surged.
-Fast forward to today, they have a 2017 Q7 and C7 A6 3.0T in their stable.
-Benson is originally from NC and is currently a Hospital Department Manager for the military.
+Fast forward to today, they have a 2017 Q7 and 2019 S5 Sportback in their stable.
+Benson is originally from NC and is currently a Practice Manager for a major healthcare organization.
 Enough about his cars and home life, this is about his passion, Audi.
 Benson has been an active member, Events Director and Chapter VP in San Antonio for a few years, helping coordinate lunches, dinners, hill country drives and even other events with the local dealer.
 His goals has been focused on simply improving the ownership experience that is already in place with club awareness, owner-to-owner / owner-to-dealer networking, and esprit de corps for Audi.
 With that said, he is an Audi owner and loves it.
 If there is anything he can do to improve the Audi ownership experience as a whole, he’s all in.
-Although being transferred by the military to Georgia in June 2016, Benson continues support to the entire Lone Star Chapter by volunteering under the newly formed Emeritus Advisory Board.
+Although being transferred due to the military to Georgia in June 2016, Benson continues support to the entire Lone Star Chapter by volunteering under the newly formed Emeritus Advisory Board.

 Aaron Plante – ACNA Vice President/ACLS Secretary Emeritus (Austin Area)